IBM/sms-analysis-with-wks/README.md

 ![Build Status](https://travis-ci.org/IBM/sms-analysis-with-wks.svg?branch=master)

 This code pattern describes how to analyze SMS messages with Watson Knowledge Studio (WKS) and Watson's Natural Language Understanding (NLU) capability to extract entities in the data.
-Current natural language processing techniques cannot extract or interpret data that is domain or industry specific.
-The data (entities) represent different meaning in different domains.
+Current natural language processing techniques cannot extract or interpret data that is domain or industry specific because entities have different meanings in different domains.
 The best answer to such a problem is IBM's Watson Knowledge Studio.
 Consider a case where we need to extract entities present in a commercial SMS.
 For example:

 ```
 PIZZA!
 Don't Cook Wednesdays are here!
 Get 50% off a Medium Pizza.